-Family camping: an outdoor camping experience, other than resident camping, that involves Cub Scouting, Boy Scouting, or Venturing program elements in overnight settings with two or more family members, including at least one BSA member of that family.
+Family camping: an outdoor camping experience, other than resident camping, that involves Cub Scouting, B program elements in overnight settings with two or more family members, including at least one BSA member of that family.
 Parents are responsible for the supervision of their children, and Youth Protection guidelines apply.